liam-hales/liam-hales-dot-dev/README.md

 # Built With

 This app was built and hosted with the below.
-For a full list of dependencies used to build the app see the [`package.json`](/package.json) file
+For a full list of dependencies used to build the app see the [`package.json`](/package.json) file.

 <br/>